KumaHoon/git_tutorial/README.md

-this repository is to practice git.
+This repository is to practice git.